smaldragon/CapyASM/readme.md

 * `var $xx`            - Define variable
 * `macro name $xx,$xx` - Define Macro

+## Aliases

+In addition to the traditional opcode mnemonics, CapyASM also provides some alternative mnemonics for certain instructions:

+* `bcc` - Branch on carry clear
+* `bcs` - Branch on carry set
+* `bnc` - Branch on negative clear
+* `bns` - Branch on negative set
+* `xor` - Exclusive-Or
+* `inc A/X/Y` - Increment register
+* `dec A/X/Y` - Decrement register

 ## Labels

-Labels are defined with a `_` prefix.
+Labels are defined using a `_` prefix.
 Labels have namespaces that are determined by the amount of `_` symbols in their name, for example:

 ```
 _reset